1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 BackupDatabase.cmd
 ^^^^^^^^^^^^^^^^^^

 This script can be used to backup any database on the server.
 It is used by the Windows task scheduler to backup each and every database that is configured for regular scheduled backups.
+It is the command line for this script, that is called from within the Task Scheduler, that needs to have the SYS password changed if the database user's password is changed.

 The script takes up to 4 parameters: